 There would be little aesthetic material without audiences to react to them.
-While it may be true that some artists create their aesthetic objects and perform music largely for themselves, at least in part, nearly all aesthetic creators do so to have their material seen and heard by others.
+Although it may be true that some artists create their aesthetic objects and perform music largely for themselves, at least in part, nearly all aesthetic creators do so to have their material seen and heard by others.
 This raises the question: Under what conditions is an aesthetic object or an event a reinforcing consequence for an audience member’s or observer’s behavior, rather than for the creator of art?
 A child completes her drawing and rushes to thrust it before her mother, awaiting her mother’s approval.
 The mother is the intended audience whose approval is the reinforcer for the child.
-As we grow older, the reinforcing link between the aesthetic creator and the audience becomes less direct, and reinforcement increasingly unpredictable.
-While the maintaining consequence for the creative artist may be more obvious, what is the maintaining consequence for the observer?
+As we grow older, the reinforcing link between the aesthetic creator and the audience becomes less direct and reinforcement increasingly unpredictable.
+Although the maintaining consequence for the creative artist may be more obvious, what is the maintaining consequence for the observer?

 Music seems to be a major part of who we are.
 One of the first things we often discuss with new acquaintances (with whom we may later become friends) is our musical preferences.
 We enjoy exchanging our favorite songs and composers and performers.
-Perhaps that piece we have remembered all these years was Charlie Parker’s April in Paris or Beethoven's Choral Symphony, or perhaps we fondly recall Sleeper’s Wake played by Christopher Parkening.
+Perhaps that piece we have remembered all these years was Charlie Parker’s April in Paris or Beethoven's Choral Symphony, or perhaps we fondly recall Sleeper’s Awake played by Christopher Parkening.
 Our music always remains a part of who each of us is throughout our lifetimes.
-Upon hearing no more than a few notes of that special piece of music we may begin humming the melody, or “hear” it mentally (Skinner, 1969 commented upon conditioned hearing).
+Upon hearing no more than a few notes of that special piece of music we may begin humming the melody, or “hear” it mentally (Skinner, 1969, commenting upon conditioned hearing).
 We are transported into that musical moment.

 We may be patrons or followers of an artist or of certain types of aesthetic materials.
 We attend concerts, visit museums, collect and listen to recordings, attend movies and theatrical performances, belong to a book group, or learn to be docent at the art museum.
 These activities all involve actively responding to aesthetic materials, and having experiences that serve as reinforcing events.
 Discussing your ideas about a book with other book group members, or explaining to novice museum-goers the difference between Impressionist and Renaissance art, involves opportunity to respond, important reinforcers for most adults involved in aesthetics.

 As observers, architectural aesthetic materials often seem cold and indifferent.
-But stained glass4 can be a captivating architectural element, seldom more effective than it was in the hands of German artist Ludwig Schaffrath (Figure 2).
+But stained glass can be a captivating architectural element, seldom more effective than it was in the hands of German artist Ludwig Schaffrath (see Figure 2).

-[Figure 2 about here.]
+[Figure 2 about here]

 Among the most striking of his designs were huge walls of parallel lines of swirling and intersecting rows of colored textured glass, combining and diverging unpredictably.
-Schaffrath’s designs created paradoxes for a seemingly rigid, fragile material, for in his hands the designs became almost magically fluid....
-Ludwig Schaffrath’s designs have a remarkable visual cadence much as music has metrical properties, synchrony and asynchrony, and creates harmonies and occasionally startling visual effects, much like listening to Bach’s First Brandenburg Concerto with the opening theme played by the entire ensemble, then returning in part in different keys throughout the movement, allowing the themes to emerge unexpectedly into the solo parts in the rondo.
+Schaffrath’s designs created paradoxes for a seemingly rigid, fragile material, for in his hands the designs became almost magically fluid.
+Ludwig Schaffrath’s designs have a remarkable visual cadence much as music has metrical properties, synchrony and asynchrony, and creates harmonies and occasionally startling visual effects, much like listening to Bach’s First Brandenburg Concerto with the opening theme played by the entire ensemble, then returning in part in different keys throughout the movement, allowing the themes to emerge unexpectedly into the solo parts in the rondo (Thompson, 1986).

-A companion stained-glass window by a contemporary artist, Michael Pilla, holds a special place in a hospital chapel (Figure 3).
+A companion stained-glass window by a contemporary artist, Michael Pilla, holds a special place in a hospital chapel (see Figure 3).
 The artist commented,